LuckyBat1337/Micro-Mouse/README.md

 Keep everything in English to avoid confusion.

-"#ifndef", "#define", "#endif" is the same as the typical "#pragma once", but since "#pragma once" is not actual standard it should be avoided.
+"#ifndef", "#define", "#endif" is the same as the typical "#pragma once", use whichever you want.

 For good practice no namespace will be used unless it is a local namespace created internally for the project.